esterTion/Youku-HTML5-Player/README.md

 - Comment switch, player settings, block preferences, volume state will be automatic memorized
 - Video with multiple language can be selected in context menu, and will be memorized temporarily when switching between episodes
 - In the functional area below the player, the download(下载) button will now act as its name, leads to download links
+- All player setttings are now in sidebar, which can be shown by button in bottom-right corner

 ### Other browser?
 - Safari extension doesn't have cross-origin privilege, and that will prevent extension loading video source